Milazzo - Salina

 Ferries to Aeolian Islands

 The Milazzo to Salina ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Milazzo to Salina takes approximately 1 hour 40 minutes on ferries servicing this route.
-The ferry duration for the Milazzo to Salina ferry can range between 1 hour 25 minutes and 3 hours 50 minutes depending on the operator that you decide to travel with.
+The ferry crossing from Milazzo to Salina takes approximately 1 hour and 52 minutes on ferries servicing this route.
+Milazzo to Salina ferry duration can range between 1 hour 25 minutes and 3 hours 50 minutes depending on the operator that you decide to travel with.

-There are cabins available on ferries from Milazzo to Salina with Siremar.
+You can book cabins on ferries that sail from Milazzo to Salina with Siremar.

-Pets are allowed on ferries travelling from Milazzo to Salina with Liberty Lines Fast Ferries.
+Pets are allowed on ferries travelling from Milazzo to Salina with Liberty Lines Fast Ferry.
+Please ensure that your pet remains on a lead when traveling around the public areas of the ship.

-The price of a ferry from Milazzo to Salina can vary between $43.26 and $180.07 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $90.13, with prices ranging from $21 and $151.
-The average price of a car passenger is $322.04, with prices ranging from $139 and $398.
+The price of a ferry from Milazzo - Salina can vary between $43 and $144 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $87, prices can range from $43 and $144.
+The average price with a car is $193.
+Car prices can range from $115 and $293.
+Prices may vary for other vehicle types.
 All ferry prices can change from season to season.
-Please be aware that prices do not include booking fees.
-1 April 2025

 Find cheap ferry tickets using our deal finder.
-It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Salina ferry.
+We highly recommend that you book in advance to ensure yourself the best possible prices and availability on the ferry to Salina.

 More routes than anyone else.